 Amazon is a company that’s built upon the idea of delivering the best products.
 Product-related roles are some of the most important jobs at the company.
 Therefore, the Amazon product manager job is not only high-priority but also pays well.

 However, the full-time product management job comes with a lot of responsibilities.
 Amazon product manager jobs are in abundance, but getting hired is another challenge.
-Compared to other giants such as Google and LinkedIn, Amazon has a much more thorough recruitment process.
+Compared to other giants such as Google and Microsoft, Amazon has a much more thorough recruitment process.
 The process relies on Jeff Bezos’ hiring rules.

 In this article, we’ll discuss Amazon product managers, their job description, and the roles and responsibilities they typically have.

-What Does an Amazon Product Manager DO?
+What Does an Amazon Product Manager Do?

 Amazon product managers need to be excellent planners and should have the ability to develop long-term plans.
 They work cross-functionally with other teams to set realistic goals.
 Once that’s done, they make sure those goals reach the finish line by keeping everyone focused.

 Amazon product managers aren’t that different from other product managers.
-Their roles and responsibilities are typically the same, but the difference comes in the company processes.
+Their roles and responsibilities are typically the same, but the difference comes in the processes.